xpack-3rd-party/arm-cmsis-core-m-xpack/README.md

 CMake and meson projects, via a CMake INTERFACE library, or a meson dependency.

+### Status

+The **arm-cmsis-core** source library is fully functional.

 ### Build & integration info

 The headers are written in C, but can also be used in C++ projects.

+To include this package in a project, consider the following details.

 #### Include folders